karl-denby/mongo-infra-aws/README.md

 2. Uses `ansible` to deploy mongodb software onto those AWS instances

 ## Usage
-If a script exists called `quick-start.sh` then run `bash quick-start.sh` and follow the prompts.
+### Automatically deploy everything for me, don't ask me much

+1. Run `quick-start.sh` and provide any missing values
+2. When finished run `bash clean-up.sh` to remove all resources

-### Part A: Deploy VPS Instances
+### Manual Part A: Deploy VPS Instances
 If you want to do things **manually** you can:
 1. Make a copy of `settings.template` and call it `settings.tf`
 2. Fill in the required values for vpc, cidr, tags, etc